andrewgazelka/hyperion/CONTRIBUTING.md

 #### As a beta/pen tester
 - You think outside of the box and are determined to try to break the server.

+### How will anti-cheat be implemented?
+- Good question.
+- Will there be some type of proxy server? hmmm maybe.
+- We will probably want a decently naïve anti-cheat system that will be able to give us a confidence score for each player cheating.
+  - Players who are doing "too well" will be flagged for moderators to take action.
+  - We will have several moderations who will be able to take action on flagged players.

 ### As a software developer how should I contribute?
 - Look at the [milestones](https://github.com/andrewgazelka/hyperion/milestones).
 Currently, we are on [PvP Sword test server](https://github.com/andrewgazelka/hyperion/milestone/1).